CAG Continuing Professional Development (CPD) Mission Statement

 The CAG accepts applications from physician organizations for both Section One (Group Learning) and Section Three (Self-Assessment) accreditation.
 Applicants are asked to submit their applications as early as possible to ensure there is sufficient time for both the accreditation review and event promotion.

 The CAG is also available to develop education programs under a co-development process with industry partners or non-physician organizations.
-For more information on co-developing a project with the CAG please contact email@example.com.
+For more information on co-developing a project with the CAG please our Education Affairs Project Manager: email@example.com.

 All programs must comply with the CMA Policy Guidelines for Physicians in Interactions with Industry and the 2018 Royal College National Standard for Support of Accredited CPD Activities Royal College National Standard.